codingforeveryone/READMEs/JavaScript/hoisting.md

+#Hoisting

 Have you ever wondered why you can write calls to function statements before function statements in your code whereas you can’t do the same with function expressions?
+Then you have wondered about hoisting.
+Here we cover the basics of what hoisting does and how it works.
+##Examples of hoisting

-For instance, with function statements you can do the following, you can put the call to them before themselves:
+For instance, with function statements you can do the following: you can put the call to them before themselves:

 ```javascript
 love(); // produces ‘I love you’